PROCEDURE - ORAL CAVITY

 We will not examine the inner layer of pharyngeal muscles (palatopharyngeus, salpingopharyngeus, and stylopharyngeus).
 These inner vertically orientated pharyngeal muscles lift the pharynx to close of the larynx during swallowing, while the outer circular muscles of the constrictors primarily propel food inferiorly into the esophagus.

-(Figure729) (Netter077)
+(Figure729) (Netter077) (Photo7172)

-16. Work inferiorly to a mucosal bump and opening located just posterosuperior to the soft palate.
+19. Work inferiorly to a mucosal bump and opening located just posterosuperior to the soft palate.

-(Figure729) (Netter077)
+(Figure729) (Netter077) (Photo7172)

-This bump is the torus tubarius formed by the cartilage of the eustachian tube.
-The tubal tonsils are located in the mucosal wall just posterior to the opening of the eustachian tube.
+This bump is the torus tubarius formed by the cartilage of the Eustachian tube.
+The tubal tonsils are located in the mucosal wall just posterior to the opening of the Eustachian tube.

 (Netter065) (Netter077) (Photo7084)